-Shop with a hero

-Parachute first responders take kids shopping for holiday gifts
+Shop with a hero: Parachute first responders take kids shopping for holiday gifts

 Firefighters, police officers, dispatchers and emergency service personnel took kids from Parachute on a holiday shopping spree at the Rifle Walmart on Saturday.